Simmering: Sufficient is better than optimal for training neural networks: Sufficient Training by Simmering

 \section{Sufficient Training by Simmering}

-Existing, optimization-based training algorithms that work to mitigate overfitting are engineered to generate non-optimal networks because optimal sets of weights and biases do not reproduce ground truth in generic problems.
-The fact that network representations of ground truth are non-optimal suggests the need to systematically explore non-optimal configurations.
-To explore non-optimal configurations in generic problems where it is not known a priori how training data depart from ground truth suggests generating minimally biased deviations from optimality.
-Information theory suggests employing a generating function that is the Laplace transform \cite{ParetoLaplace} of the loss
+Existing, optimization-based training algorithms that work to mitigate overfitting are engineered to avoid optimizing the empirical error because optimized sets of weights and biases do not reproduce ground truth in generic problems.
+The fact that generalizable representations of ground truth do not optimize the empirical error suggests the need to systematically explore non-optimal configurations.
+Exploring non-optimal configurations in generic problems where it is not known a priori how training data depart from ground truth motivates generating minimally biased deviations from optimality.
+Information theory suggests employing a generating function that is the Pareto-Laplace transform \cite{ParetoLaplace} of the training loss

-where x is the set of neural network parameters (weights and biases), $\vec{x}=(\vec{w},\vec{b})$, $N$ is the total number of neural network parameters, $L(x)$ is the loss function, and $\beta$ is the Laplace transform variable. $Z$ is a generating function for sufficiently trained networks where optimal training arises in the limit $\beta\to\infty$.
+where x is the set of neural network parameters (weights and biases), $\vec{x}=(\vec{w},\vec{b})$, $N$ is the total number of neural network parameters, $L(x, \mathcal{D})$ is the loss function evaluated over the training data $\mathcal{D}$, and $\beta$ is the Laplace transform variable. $Z$ is a generating function for sufficiently trained networks, and generates networks that minimize training loss in the limit $\beta\to\infty$.

-We implement Eq.\ \eqref{eq:PLxfm} to generate sufficiently trained networks algorithmically by identifying $Z(\beta)$ as a partition function in statistical mechanics.\cite{ParetoLaplace} The algorithm (see Methods) treats $Z(\beta)$ as the thermal, configuration space integral of a system of classical ``particles'' representing the weights and biases of the network, each enacting 1D motion driven by an interaction potential energy determined by the loss.
+We use Eq.\ \eqref{eq:PLxfm} to generate sufficiently trained networks algorithmically by identifying $Z(\beta, \mathcal{D})$ as a partition function in statistical mechanics.\cite{ParetoLaplace} The training algorithm (see Methods) treats $Z(\beta, \mathcal{D})$ as the thermal, configuration space integral of a system of classical ``particles'' representing the weights and biases of the network, with each particle's 1D motion driven by an interaction potential energy determined by the training loss.
 In this representation we take $T=1/\beta$ as the system temperature.
-Without loss of generality, we lift this configuration space to a phase space by augmenting each weight and bias with an auxiliary, canonically conjugate momentum, with a canonical, non-relativistic kinetic energy.
-These momenta and kinetic energy impart the system with an auxiliary dynamics.
+Without loss of generality, we lift this configuration space to a phase space by augmenting each weight and bias with an auxiliary, canonically conjugate momentum and a canonical, non-relativistic kinetic energy.
+These momenta and kinetic energy impart the system with auxiliary dynamics.